-We’re not saying you have to adhere to all of them as 50 years ago no one would’ve dreamed of wearing trainers with a coloured suit, but now it’s one of the strongest looks in smart casual.
+We’re not saying you have to adhere to all of them – 50 years ago, nobody would’ve dreamed of wearing trainers with a coloured suit, but now it’s one of the strongest looks in smart casual!
 We’re talking about the nitty gritty details that must be obeyed, like correct colour coordinating, knowing which buttons to fasten and, the most annoying of all, cutting the thread on your vents and pockets.

 If your blazer has two buttons, only button the top one.
 If it has three, only button the top two.
 If it’s double-breasted, only do up the top one.
 Seeing a pattern here?
 Always leave the bottom button undone (the same goes for waistcoats).

 In suiting folklore, this trend came from King Edward VII who became so large he couldn’t do up his bottom button on his jacket.
 If you look in the mirror with both buttons done, you’ll notice it does look quite unflattering to your shape, whether you’re skinny or portly.
 So there you go, a bit of good pub knowledge for you.